GerritCodeReview/plugins_hooks/src/main/resources/Documentation/hooks.md

 ref deletion) is received by Gerrit.
 It allows a request to be rejected before it is committed to the Gerrit repository.

-If the hook exits with non-zero return code the update will be rejected.
-Any output from the hook will be returned to the user, regardless of the return code.
+If the hook exits with non-zero return code the update will be rejected and any output will be returned to the user.

 ```
   ref-update --project <project name> --refname <refname> --uploader <uploader> --uploader-username <username> --oldrev <sha1> --newrev <sha1>